 - Rheumatoid Arthritis - One anti-TNF must be Remicade or Simponi Aria.
 Preferred agents include Remicade, Simponi Aria, Enbrel and Humira.

 - Juvenile Idiopathic Arthritis – Preferred anti-TNF agents include Enbrel and Humira.
+Requirement is waived for patients with systemic JIA.

 - The prescribed regimen is within the FDA-approved dosing regimen.
 A current patient weight is required for all requests.